 Last but not least – no, the Evzones are not wearing tights.
-They are actually long socks, and are quite important in winter, though they can be a pain in summer.
+They are actually long socks, and are very important in winter, though they can be a pain in summer.

 If you can read Greek, or if you just want to see what the Evzones uniforms look like, have a look at this excellent article in Greek, written by an Evzonas.